Back to blog

 What is signal-based personalization?

 Signal-based personalization uses real-time trigger events to prove relevance and timing.
 Instead of describing what you do and hoping the prospect cares, you reference something that just happened in their world and connect it to how you can help.
+This is the core of signal-based outreach, and it is what separates research from spray-and-pray.

 The key insight: signals solve the timing problem.
 Even if your product is a perfect fit, sending the email at the wrong moment means it gets ignored.
 Signals tell you when a prospect is most likely to be in-market or open to a conversation.